abhishekarya1/DSA-2k23/bs.md

 - Lower Bound: lower bound of `x` is the smallest index `i` such that `arr[i] >= x`.
 Ex - in `[2 4 5]`, lower bound of `3` is `4` (not `2`) and lower bound of `4` is `4` itself
 - Upper Bound: upper bound of `x` is the smallest index `i` such that `arr[i] > x`.
 Ex - in `[2 4 5]`, upper bound of `3` is `4` and upper bound of `4` is `5`

+Note that Lower bound is equal to Upper bound if element `x` is not present in the array.

 Keep `arr[mid] = k` condition on the direction we want to move in to skip duplicates.
 In lower bound we move leftwards in duplicates, in upper bound we move rightwards in duplicates. `low` will always end up at the answer.

+Ceil is nothing but Lower Bound itself.

 - Floor/Ceil of `x`: if target is `4`, `low` and `high` will eventually converge at `[2 5]` and after two more steps, we'll have our **greatest number less than x** at `high` and **lowest number greater than x** at `low`.
 Take care of equal to cases and duplicates using strategy discussed above (for lower and upper bound)
 - Search Insert Position: insert position is lower/upper bound only, depends on where question wants use to insert if element is already present in array